University Lecturer and Honorary Consultant in Paediatric Critical Care

 Dr Pathan’s research team is focused on methods to improve personalised medicine and biomarker identification/ validation in Paediatric critical illness.
 Her research has clinical and translational elements, and she has a multidisciplinary research team, which includes clinicians, scientists, nurses and dietitians.

-Her research covers dysregulation of inflammation, metabolism, nutrition and host-microbiome relationships in critical illness.
+Current research themes include infection, inflammation, metabolism, nutrition and host-microbiome relationships in critical illness.

 Plain English Summary of Research